 The subject property is within a low-medium residential place type, and "All other areas of the city" on the Growth Strategy map.
 These types of places are anticipated to see around 20% of new housing growth and 10% of new employment growth by 2040 (p.
 51).
 "The remaining growth areas are smaller but still play a key role in meeting the diversity of new job and housing needed for our dynamic city.
-Higher intensity residential areas near downtown, mid-scale housing stock.
+Higher intensity residential areas near downtown, mid-scale housing in innovation/flex districts and low-scale greenfield residential all contribute to Denver's future housing stock.
 The remaining parts of Denver, mostly residential areas with embedded local centers and corridors, take a smaller amount of growth intended to strengthen the existing character of our neighborhoods" (p.
 49).
-The proposed map amendment to E-TU-C will will allow low-intensity growth in a low-medium place where it is in character with the existing area.
+The proposed map amendment to E-TU-C will will allow low-intensity growth in a low-medium place where it is in character with the exiting area.